alexcoady/books/README.md

-# Capco books react native app
+# books react native app

 ## Caveats
 This is time-boxed version of the code test (limited to 4 hours), as such the following applies: